DrkWithT/ExpliceLang/README.md

 ### Philosophy:
  - Explicit behavior is better for understanding.
+    - The code clearly expresses what it does.
  - Feature creep is bad for traction.
- - Concise and clear code helps its maintainability.

 ### More Docs:
  - [Grammar](./docs/grammar.md)